pstephenwille/chat.module/README.md

 TODO:
 Create chat socket module with Node/Angular.
-Module will be easy to put on proudcts details pages.
+Module will be simple to put on proudcts details pages, or any page.